 2. Routes table pages to Docling, text pages to PyMuPDF

-3. For pages the classifier misses, runs a Docling table overlay — extracting only table blocks and merging them into the PyMuPDF text
+3. For pages the classifier misses, runs a Docling table overlay — extracting only the table blocks and merging them into the PyMuPDF text

-4. Audits every page for quality and re-extracts failures
+4. Audits every page for quality and re-extracts failures automatically

 Method 2: PyMuPDF find_tables()